MugenMicko/voron/V0/5015_Toolhead/README.md

 ![rgbwfit](images/rgbwfit.jpg)

 Affix your chosen hotend mount to your hotend.
-This must be done before mounting to the X carriage as the screws to the hotend will no longer be accessible.
-Add zip-ties to the hotend mount in advance of fitting the toolhead to the X carriage:
+This must be done before mounting to the X carriage as the screws to the hotend will no longer be accessible:

 ![hotendmount](images/hotendmount.jpg)